jhoerr/cloudmesh-manual/docs-source/source/storage/storage.rst

 .. todo:: include the storage command here

-Tos set a storage provider so you do not have to sepcify it with ``--storage``
+Tos set a storage provider so you do not have to specify it with ``--storage``

 we can set it with the set command.
-We have the following broviders to chose from:
+We have the following providers to chose
+from:

 ``box``, ``awss3`` , ``awsstorage``, ``azure``, ``google``